 Legionella is potentially fatal, and the most susceptible groups of people are those that you would generally find in the healthcare environment.
 As a home manager, owner or employer you have a legal obligation to your residents, employees and anyone else effected by your undertaking which includes visitors.

 The Health & Safety Executive have issued an Approved Code of Practice for the Control of Legionella Bacteria commonly called ACOP L8, this is in effect a legal document.
 The ACOP L8 gives guidance on how to comply with the law in relation to Legionella, it states increased performance criteria for healthcare properties such as care homes.
-The increased performance criteria are designed to minimise the risk presented by the more susceptible groups of people found in the care environment.
+The increased performance criteria are designed to minimise the risk presented to the more susceptible groups of people found in the care environment.

 Cheetham Hill Nursing Home in special measures after CQC find care breaches including Legionella failings - Jan 2018

-Failures to meet the requirements of the ACOP L8 can lead to substantial fines, prosecution and even imprisonment.
+Failure to meet the requirements of the ACOP L8 can lead to substantial fines, prosecution and even imprisonment.

 So what do I need to do?
 The first step is simple, you need a Legionella Risk Assessment carried out by someone who is competent.
 Given the increased risk found in the healthcare environment we would advise that whoever carries out the risk assessment needs formal qualifications.